Best MacBook Air monitors iMore 2021

 - Pricey, obviously

 Portable monitors get the job done for folks on the go, especially business travelers who might sometimes appreciate a larger display than the MacBook Air can provide.
-These types of monitors offer a good, not great, display appearance.
+In addition, these types of monitors offer a good, but not great, display appearance.

-The 15.6-inch AOC portable monitor weighs less than two pounds and is only 8.5mm thick.
+The 15.6-inch Gechic portable monitor weighs less than two pounds and is only 1.1cm thick.
 It offers an IPS screen and full HD 1080p resolution and features a smart cover that protects it when not in use.
 You can use the cover as a screen holder in both portrait or landscape orientation.

 - Great price